 Key Topics: Requirements Hard Disks RAID DAS Optical Disks Solid State Drives SD Cards Online StorageTweet

 This page provides an overview of the most widely available means of storing and backing-up computer data, and in doing so provides a supplement to the hardware and security pages.
-For more information you may also want to watch the following video on "data wrangling" in which I discuss the handling and long-term storage of large quantities of data:
+For more information on how best to back-up your precious data files, you may want to watch the following video:

 Computer storage is measured in bytes, kilobytes (KB), megabytes (MB), gigabytes (GB) and increasingly terabytes (TB).
 One byte is one character of information, and is comprised of eight bits (or eight digital 1's or 0's).
 Technically a kilobyte is 1024 bytes, a megabyte 1024 kilobytes, a gigabyte 1024 megabytes, and a terabyte 1024 gigabytes.
 This said, whilst this remains true when it comes to a computer's internal RAM and solid state storage devices (like USB memory sticks and flash memory cards), measures of hard disk capacity often take 1MB to be 1,000,000 bytes (not 1,024,768 bytes) and so on.
 This means that the storage capacity of two devices labelled as the same size can be different, and which remains an ongoing source of debate within the computer industry.